baharsener/baharsener.github.io/index.md

 O’Driscoll, C., **Sener, S. B.**, Angmark, A., &amp; Shaikh, M. (2019) [Caregiving processes and expressed emotion in psychosis, a cross-cultural, meta-analytic review](https://doi.org/10.1016/j.schres.2019.03.020).
 Schizophrenia Research, 208, 8–15.

-### Presentations
-**Sener, S.B.**, Turan, E., Goksun, T., Starr, A. (May 2025).
-The Relation Between Spatial Language and Spatial Skills in Turkish and English-speaking Children.
-Poster presented at the biennial meeting of the Society for Research in Child Development, (Minneapolis, MN).

-**Sener, S.B.**, Decarli, G., de Hevia, L., Starr, A. (July 2024).
-The Origins of the Mental Timeline.
-Poster submission to be presented at the biennial meeting of the International Congress of Infant Studies Conference, (Glasgow, Scotland).

-**Sener, S.B.**, Decarli, G., de Hevia, L., Starr, A. (March 2024).
-The Origins of the Mental Timeline.
-Poster presented at the biennial meeting of the Cognitive Development Society Conference, (Pasadena, CA).

-**Sener, S.B.**, Sridhar, S., Starr, A. (March 2023).
-Remembering Time Using Space.
-Poster presented at the biennial meeting of the Society for Research in Child Development, (Salt Lake City, UT).

-**Sener, S.B.**, Starr, A. (April 2022).
-The mental timeline supports the development of temporal memory.
-Poster Submission presented at the biennial meeting of the Cognitive Development Society Conference, (virtual).

-**Sener, S.B.**, Starr, A. (April 2021).
-How does the mental timeline influence temporal memory?
-Flash Talk presented at the biennial meeting of the Society for Research in Child Development,(virtual).

 ## Contact
 **Email:** [sukranbaharsener@gmail.com](mailto:sukranbaharsener@gmail.com)